-In his spare time Tim is a storm spotter for the National Weather Service through its Skywarn program and provides precipitation observations as part of the Community Collaborative Rain, Hail & Snow (CoCoRAHS) Network.
-He is also a crooner and avid fencer specializing in epee.
+In his spare time Tim is an avid epee fencer, Skywarn storm spotter for the National Weather Service through its Skywarn program, and weather observer for the Community Collaborative Rain, Hail & Snow (CoCoRAHS) Network.

 Publications and Presentations

 Hall, T. J. and K. T. Hall, 2020: Seasonal Hurricane Forecasting Using Machine Learning, 19th Conference on Artificial Intelligence for Environmental Science, Boston, MA.

 Hall, T. J., 2019: The Great Baltimore Fire of 1904, A Forensic Meteorological Analysis.
 Seventeenth History Symposium, Phoenix, AZ. https://youtu.be/lYAoWYv_sFM

 Hall, T. J., and M. Kicza, 2018: An Organic Act for NOAA to Formalize Its Purpose and Authorities, Issue Brief.
 The Aerospace Corporation.
 Available at: https://aerospace.org/sites/default/files/2018-08/Hall-Kicza_Organic%20Act_08082018.pdf